-The Canonical URL is needed in order to avoid duplicate content issues.
-For example, you could have products that can be found on more than one URL.
+A Canonical URL is needed to avoid duplicate content issues.
+For example, you could have the same product listed on multiple pages on your website.
 In order to avoid confusion for the search engines, you can inform them about the original content with the help of a Canonical URL.
-Fortunately, changing your canonical URLs with the help of Rank Math couldn’t be easier.
+Fortunately, setting Canonical URLs couldn’t be easier than with the help of Rank Math.

 1 Edit the Post/Page

-At first you need to edit the post/page by clicking on the Edit as shown below:
+At first you need to open the post/page that contains the duplicate content by clicking on the Edit as shown below:

 2 Navigate to the Advanced Tab of Rank Math

-Once you are in your post/page then navigate to the advanced tab of the Rank Math in your editor.
-If you are not seeing the advanced tab, please enable the advanced mode from WordPress Dashboard > Rank Math > Dashboard.
+Once you’ve opened the post/page, navigate to the Advanced tab of the Rank Math in your editor.
+If you’re unable to find the Advanced tab, please enable the advanced mode from WordPress Dashboard > Rank Math > Dashboard.

 3 Change the Canonical URL

-You can then change the Canonical URL to point to the main source of your content.
+Under the Advanced tab, you can change the Canonical URL field to point to the main source of your content.
 The Canonical URL informs the search crawlers of the main page if you have pages or posts with similar content.